GuoLanqing/Awesome-Shadow-Removal/README.md

 # Awesome-Shadow-Removal
 Collection of recent shadow removal works.
 Questions and discussions are most welcome!
+Upcoming works will be updated on a regular basis, feel free to contact me to add...

 ## Papers and Codes